digitalfabrik/lunes-cms/README.md

 List available disciplines for learning.

 ### Disciplines filtered by group id
 This endpoint displays all child disciplines for a given group id.
+A valid API-Key is required.

 #### Request
 ```http